snyk-community/web/README.md

 Multiple datasource files (`workspace/datasources/{datasourcename}.json`) can be attached to a page.
 Each datasource file describes which Serama endpoint to use, which filters to use, how many records to return etc. A full list of options can be found in the [Datasource Specification](datasource_specification.md) document.

-#### Pages and Partials
-Pages are the main template files.
-Templating is based around the [DustJS](http://akdubya.github.io/dustjs/) templating language.

-Partials are reusable template files that may be referenced from the main page templates.
-Partials may also contain *DustJS* code.

-Pages and partials have access to the data loaded in datasources and events.

 ###### Error Pages